-Back in the early 80’s, home inspections were not a component of real estate sales.
-People just bought stuff and figured it out later.
+Home inspections, as a standard operating procedure, were not a component of real estate sales.
+People just bought stuff and figured it out later, often with a large helping of buyers remorse.
 I remember my three stage sales approach.
 First, I had to tell people what a home inspection was.
 Then, I had to explain why they needed it.
 Then, with a little luck, I’d book the gig.
 Lots of people didn’t get to the third part.

 Most realtors actively worked to dissuade home buyers from having an inspection.
 I remember one hairy knuckled old timer poking me in the chest with his finger, telling me “we don’t need your type.
 We’ve been selling real estate this way forever and it’s going to stay that way!”